'Fresh Views Special Exhibition' Call for Professional Artist Submissions

 The exhibition will feature original works by Oscar de Mejo commissioned for the 1976 publication, “Fresh Views of the American Revolution,” by historian Paul Foley.
 Using these pieces as inspiration for dialogue and responsive artmaking, the exhibition will juxtapose de Mejo’s work with contemporary art.
 Posing questions about the nature of liberty, freedom, equality, and revolution, this exhibition will allow audiences to find their own meaning about our continuing American Revolution.

-The deadline for artists submissions is December 15, 2024.
+The deadline for artist submissions is January 5, 2025.

 Exhibition Themes